No one can find inner peace except by working,

 Supplies for stenciling (see page 48 of Alabama Studio Style)

-2013 Peace Sign Stencil (purchase here or download from our Resource Downloads page) *Note that any stencil can be used here.
+2013 Peace Sign Stencil (purchase here or download from our Resources page) *Note that any stencil can be used here.

 Button Craft thread